 Enjoy walking outdoors year round

-Dress for the weather.
-Choose moisture-wicking fabrics for the layers closest to your body.
+Dress in layers.
+As you warm up, you can take some off and then put them back on later.
+You should choose moisture-wicking fabrics for the layers closest to your body.
 For protection on top, try breathable fabrics that are wind and water-resistant.

-Choose light colors on top.
-They’ll reflect sunlight to keep you warmer.
+Choose dark colors on top.
+They’ll absorb sunlight to keep you warmer.

 Add a reflective vest.
 If you’re walking at dawn or dusk, it’s a must so drivers can see you.